-The Company has operating leases for corporate offices and certain equipment.
-These leases have remaining terms of one to two years, some of which include options to extend the leases for up to an additional three years.
-As of September 30, 2019, the weighted average remaining lease term and weighted average discount rate for operating leases was 1.24 years and 4.91%, respectively.
+The Company has operating leases for current corporate offices and certain equipment.
+These leases have remaining terms of approximately one year.
+As of March 31, 2020, the weighted average remaining lease term and weighted average discount rate for operating leases was 0.78 years and 4.92%, respectively.